Zara Tindall: Personal life

-The Tindalls lived in Cheltenham, Gloucestershire, before moving to Aston Farm, a seven-bedroom farmhouse next to the Princess Royal's Gatcombe Park estate.
-Tindall gave birth to a daughter, Mia Grace on 17 January 2014 at Gloucestershire Royal Hospital, who was born 16th, later 23rd in the line of succession.
+The Tindalls lived in Cheltenham, Gloucestershire, before moving to Aston Farm, a seven-bedroom property adjoining the Princess Royal's Gatcombe Park estate.
+Their first child, Mia Grace, was born on 17 January 2014 at Gloucestershire Royal Hospital and was 16th, later 24th, in the line of succession.
 Tindall's next two pregnancies ended in miscarriage.
-Their second daughter, Lena Elizabeth was born on 18 June 2018 at the Stroud Maternity Hospital, and was born 19th, later 24th in the line of succession.
-Their third child, son Lucas Philip, was born on 21 March 2021 at the family home in Gatcombe Park, and was born 22nd, later 25th in the line of succession.
-Tindall is godmother to Prince George of Wales, the son of her cousin William, Prince of Wales.
+A second daughter, Lena Elizabeth, was born on 18 June 2018 at Stroud Maternity Hospital and was 19th, later 25th, in the line of succession.
+Their third child, a son, Lucas Philip, was born on 21 March 2021 at their home and was 22nd, later 26th, in the line of succession.
+Tindall is a godmother to Prince George of Wales, the son of her cousin, William, Prince of Wales.

-In December 2000, Tindall was involved in a serious car crash near Bourton-on-the-Water, escaping serious injury after overturning her Land Rover.
-In January 2020, she was banned from driving for six months after accumulating 12 points on her driving licence.
-It was also announced that the court was fining her "£666 plus costs and a victim surcharge of £151".
+In December 2000, she was involved in a serious car crash near Bourton-on-the-Water, escaping injury after overturning her Land Rover.
+In January 2020, Tindall received a six‑month driving ban after accumulating 12 points on her licence, and was fined victim surcharge of £151.